Explore one of Seattle's oldest neighborhoods, with hip restaurants, boutiques and cafes.

 10 best things to do in Ballard Seattle

-Ballard has transformed into a hip neighborhood, with cool shops and restaurants along its historic core on Ballard Ave NW.
+The once working class Ballard has now transformed into a hip neighborhood, with cool shops and restaurants along its historic core on Ballard Ave NW.

 There's also a bustling farmer's market each Sunday, and a fabulous Nordic Museum that explores Ballard's Scandinavian history.

-Ballard is home to the breathtaking Golden Gardens park and beach, with soaring views of the Olympic Mountains.
+Ballard is also home to the breathtaking Golden Gardens park and beach, with soaring views of the Olympic Mountains across Puget Sound.
 Another major attraction is the Ballard Locks, where boats travel between Puget Sound and upstream lakes.

 Here's the best 10 things to do in Ballard: